 #7 Make Them Provide Regular Work

-A student who works regularly will get to know the content of their courses in a matter of weeks.
+People who work regularly will get to know the content of their courses in a matter of weeks.

 However, it’s quite common for students to only revise what they need to know for an exam or an essay when they need to know it.

-Private tutorials force students to be more disciplined.
-The private tutor can tell the student which topics they need to go over and then give them exercises during the week.
-Corrected activities can then be sent back to student via email.
-The student will learn quickly by working regularly.
+Private tutorials force pupils to be more disciplined.
+One-to-one teacher can tell their client which topics they need to go over and then give them exercises during the week.
+Corrected activities can then be sent back via email.
+The pupil will remember quickly by working regularly.

-By putting aside half an hour every day to study a subject, students can see their grades improve by one or two grade boundaries.
+By putting aside half an hour every day for a lesson, recipients of tutoring can see their grades improve by one or two grade boundaries.

 #8 Made-to-measure Teaching

-Teachers at primary school, secondary school, or university work with one type of material: books, handouts, PowerPoint, etc. However, this type of learning doesn’t work for everyone.
-It takes a certain type of educator to become a tutor.
+Teachers at primary school, secondary school, or university work with one type of material: a book, a handout, a PowerPoint, etc. However, this type of schoolwork doesn’t work for everyone.
+It takes a certain type of person to become a private educator.

 Auditory learners won’t benefit from these visuals.
 They prefer to hear things being explained directly like you would with in home tutoring.

-A one to one private tutor over webcam can explain concepts until the student perfectly understands the idea.
+A one to one lesson over a webcam can help explain concepts until the client perfectly understand the idea.

-Visual learners prefer to work with graphs and diagrams.
+Visual learners prefer to work with a book full of graphs and diagrams.
 If they're to have any academic success, their tutor needs to take this into account.

-The tutor can give them visual aids that have been adapted to them or even help the student make them themselves.
+The private instructor can give them visual aids that have been adapted to them or even help people to make them themselves.